CyborTronik/fluent-ssv/README.md

 # ParsedRecord structure

-You are able to check if item was parsed with success calling isParsed() (from class ParsedRecord).
+You are able to check if item was parsed with success by calling isParsed() (from class ParsedRecord).
 Next to get parsed bean call getItem().
 To check what happened call getException().